openfisca/country-template/README.md

 ## Install Instructions for Users and Contributors

-This package requires [Python 2.7.9](https://www.python.org/downloads/release/python-2715/) or a more recent 2.7 version.
+This package requires [Python 3.7](https://www.python.org/downloads/release/python-370/).
+More recent versions should work, but are not tested.

 All platforms that can execute Python are supported, which includes GNU/Linux, macOS and Microsoft Windows (in which case we recommend using [ConEmu](https://conemu.github.io/) instead of the default console).